klieret/ddss-llm-inference-platform/README.md

 Alternatively, you can run `pre-commit` manually with `nox -s lint`.

+In addition, `nox` provides the following:

-To run addition python lint checks, run `nox -s pylint`.
+- To run addition python lint checks, run `nox -s pylint`
+- To build the documentation, run `nox -s docs` (the resulting documentation will be rendered at `docs/_build/html/index.html`)

 ## Components